With COVID-19 keeping everyone in doors, how can one reach their doctor about health-related services and concerns?

 It’s the best way to get long-distance patient and clinician contact, care, advice, reminders and more.

-Last week, Health and Human Services Secretary Alex Azar announced major steps to expand Americans’ access to telehealth services during the COVID-19 outbreak:
+Last week, Health and Human Services Secretary Alex Azar announced major steps to expand Americans’ access to telehealth services during the COVID-19 pandemic:

 - Centers for Medicare & and Medicaid Services (CMS) expanded Medicare coverage for telehealth visits and encouraged states to use Medicaid telehealth options to combat COVID.